 The application of mathematics, engineering sciences, and general design techniques to the analysis and design of components used in machinery.
 Includes basic design practices for shafts and keys, gears, journal and antifriction bearings, bolted joints, and welded joints.

-Prerequisites: ECES100, ECES210, ECES220 and ECES300 2 class hours a week
+Prerequisites: ECES100, ECES210, ECES220 and ECES300

-ECME101 Introduction to Marine Engineering I Credits: 3.5
+ECME101 Introduction to Marine Engineering I

 A survey of merchant propulsions plants, i.e., fossil fuel steam turbine, diesel engine and gas turbine.
 Basic engine construction, operating principles and support systems of each propulsion type covered.
 Basic principles of pumps, steering gears and refrigeration systems are also presented.
 The course is offered in preparation for the first sailing period and prepares Midshipman for their future concentration in the Marine Engineering curriculum.
-3 class hours a week 3 laboratory hours every other week
+3 class hours a week 3 laboratory hours every other week the classification and construction of main and auxiliary boilers; centrifugal, rotary and reciprocating pumps; air compressors and diesel engines.
+Additionally, operation of this equipment will be covered, including hands-on equipment operations in a laboratory, where possible, and simulation and discussion in situations where the equipment is not available in Academy laboratories.

-ECME105 Introduction to Marine Engineering II Credits: 3.5
+ECME105 Introduction to Marine Engineering II

 This course will cover various topics related to Marine Engineering, to include learning objectives required to be met prior to the first sailing of a Midshipman, in accordance with USCG and IMO requirements.
-An emphasis will be placed on the classification and construction of main and auxiliary boilers; centrifugal, rotary and reciprocating pumps; air compressors and diesel engines.
-Additionally, operation of this equipment will be covered, including hands-on equipment operations in a laboratory, where possible, and simulation and discussion in situations where the equipment is not available in Academy laboratories.
+An emphasis will be placed on

+Prerequisite: ECME101

-Prerequisite: ECME101 3 Class hours a week 3 laboratory hours every other week
+3 Class hours a week

+3 laboratory hours every other

+week

-ECME400 Marine Steam Plants and Components Credits: 3.5
+ECME400 Marine Steam Plants and Components

 This course covers details on design and construction of marine propulsion boilers and steam turbines, their components and associated support systems.

+Prerequisite: ECME105

-Prerequisite: ECME105 3 class hours a week 3 laboratory hours every other week
+3 class hours a week

+3 laboratory hours every other

+week